E*trade – Our Verdict

 Who uses E*trade?
 Predominantly Mobile traders and Options traders

-E*trade, an online broker, offering three computer-based platforms and two full-featured mobile apps that will appeal to a range of investing styles and interests.
+E*trade, is an online broker offering three computer-based platforms and two full-featured mobile apps that will appeal to a range of investing styles and interests.
 For those who want to invest quickly, E*trade’s Prebuilt Portfolios offer a fast track to the markets.
 You can choose from three different risk levels (conservative, moderate, aggressive) made up of ETFs ($2,500 minimum) or mutual funds ($500 minimum).
 There are no fees beyond the fund management costs.

 The Power E*trade platforms, both desktop and mobile, bring clients robust options analysis and strategy development tools.
-That said, E*trade has continued to rank highly among the best online brokerages for beginners thanks to its excellent resources and usability.
+That said, E*trade has continued to rank highly among the best online brokerages for beginners, thanks to its excellent resources and usability.

-It is worth noting that E*trade does not enable cryptocurrency trading but you can trade CME Bitcoin futures.
-If you are interested in trading cryptos though, we would recommend you to look for other trading platform.
+It is worth noting that E*trade does not enable cryptocurrency trading, but you can trade CME Bitcoin futures.
+If you are interested in trading cryptos, though, we would recommend you to look for other trading platform.
 There is no international trading (outside of those available in ETFs and mutual funds) or currency trading.
 Other assets that can be traded online include U.S. Agency Bonds, initial public offerings, new issue program notes, secondary or follow-on offerings, and new issue preferred stocks.